 Project application for the use of animals in education and training

-To comply with the requirements in the Directive on project evaluation and authorisation, all requests for the use of live animals in education and training require careful consideration by applicants and project evaluators to ensure that animal use is essential to meet the education or training objectives, and that no other alternate approach, method or strategy would suffice.
+To comply with the requirements in the Directive on project evaluation and authorisation, all requests for the use of live animals in education and training require careful consideration by applicants and project evaluators.
+They must ensure that animal use is essential to achieve the educational or training objectives, and that no other alternative approach, method or strategy would suffice.
 The consensus document on project evaluation and retrospective assessment includes a number of pre-formulated questions that facilitate the submission of the necessary information from applicants.

 The applicant for the authorisation needs to set out in detail the particular context in which the use of animals is deemed necessary, and how it will be determined if the objectives are met.
-They should demonstrate how humane alternatives have been searched for, considered, and reasons why they have been rejected (including the specific approaches which may have been tried and failed).
+They should demonstrate how non-animal alternatives have been searched for, considered, and reasons why they have been rejected (including the specific approaches which may have been tried and failed).
 The applicant should explain why observations and use of data from and/or participation in on-going scientific procedures within the establishment could not be used.
-In the case of medical and veterinary medicine education, the applicant should state why trainee clinical rotations/placements involving supervised therapeutic work with patients could not be used or are insufficient.
+In the case of medical and veterinary education, the applicant should explain why supervised clinical rotations or placements involving therapeutic work with patients cannot be used or are insufficient to meet training objectives.

 The applicant should explain what alternatives are included in the course and why these cannot satisfactorily achieve all the required learning outcomes/specific educational objectives and how the animal use fits into an overall education or training programme.
 In general, a tiered approach should be used – starting with non-animal alternatives of various types and with increasing levels of complexity and fidelity; ethically sourced cadaver work, if considered of value; clinical rotations/placements and other therapeutic work with patients (human or animal) (if relevant); and only finally, live animal use.